 It shot up 25 points, breaking through the midline of both the rising purple channel and a large falling channel (in white below) from the 705 high.
 It backtested the white channel midline, then shot up yesterday to complete a Bat Pattern (yellow) at the .886 of the drop from 465 on May 7.

-The completed Bat Pattern should pay off with a drop to at least backtest the white channel midline around 430-433 (the last Bat Pattern – from 469.95 on March 25 – fell much more sharply, retracing .886 of its rise.)
+The completed Bat Pattern could pay off with a drop to backtest the white channel midline around 430-433 (the last Bat Pattern – from 469.95 on March 25 – fell much more sharply, retracing .886 of its rise.)

-A pullback might ultimately be bullish for AAPL, as it could form the right shoulder of an IH&S (red) that targets 525 – only a few points away from the 1.618 extension (522.39) of the 469-385 drop beginning March 25.
+Such a pullback could ultimately be bullish, as it could form the right shoulder of another IH&S (red) that targets 525 – only a few points away from the 1.618 extension (522.39) of the 469-385 drop beginning March 25.
 This target intersects with the top of the white channel around August 5-12.

-The current rising purple channel doesn’t intersect with the top of the white channel until September 5-9, about the time it passes through the latest Bat Pattern’s extension to the 1.618 at 513.26.
+The current rising purple channel doesn’t intersect with the top of the white channel until lat August/early September, about the time it passes through the latest Bat Pattern’s extension to the 1.618 at 513.26.

 Both of these bullish scenarios assume that AAPL is able to beat its former highs of 465 and 469.95.
 Many potential harmonic patterns on the way down from 705 have been unable to.
 In fact, each successive high has been lower than the last.